newtonproject/newtonproject-org-website-2.0/newton-website/src/content/newton/index.md

 Newton 2.0 is the next generation blockchain network designed for Web3 and Metaverse, conceived in response to the shortcomings of existing platforms and designed to enable a new era of large-scale decentralized applications.

-Newton 2.0 draft(Updating),Welcome to the discussion,Last updated:July 14, 2022.

 ## 1 Motivation

 With the rapid growth of Web3 and Metaverse, we are facing the new chanllegs.